jgorset/jquery-collapsible/README.md

-# jQuery Collapsible Plugin
+# jQuery Collapsible

 ## About

-Collapsible is a jQuery plugin that makes it ridiculously easy to collaps and expand elements.
+Collapsible makes it ridiculously easy to collapse and expand elements.

 ## Usage